What is sonohysterography?

 - A change in the type or amount of discharge

-Antibiotics: Drugs that treat infections.
+Antibiotics: Drugs that treat certain types of infections.

-Cervix: The opening of the uterus at the top of the vagina.
+Cervix: The lower, narrow end of the uterus at the top of the vagina.

 Fallopian Tubes: Tubes through which an egg travels from the ovary to the uterus.

-Pelvic Exam: A manual examination of a woman’s reproductive organs.
+Pelvic Exam: A physical examination of a woman’s reproductive organs.

 Polyps: Benign (noncancerous) growths that develop from tissue lining an organ, such as that lining the inside of the uterus.